cloudflare/lazyhtml/README.md

 # LazyHTML (lhtml)

-lhtml is a HTML5-compliant parser and serializer than enables building transformation pipeline in a pluggable manner.
+LazyHTML is an HTML5-compliant parser and serializer than enables building transformation pipeline in a pluggable manner.

 ## Testing